Av9-hub/DevTinder/homework.md

 -Add default
 -Create a custom validate function for gender
--Improve DB schema -put all appropriate validations on each field in schema -Add time stamp to user schema
+-Improve DB schema -put all appropriate validations on each field in schema -Add timestamps to user schema
+-Add API level validation on Patch request and SignUp post api -Data sanitizing -add API validation for each field